RutujaWayase/API_Testing/README.md

 4)	Using external json file -> convert data to String format.
 Ex: .body(data.toString()) here data is received from external JSON file.

 toString() is only required for org.json class

+toString() method: used to convert data in string format

+asString() method: used to convert entire response in string format

+getList() method: used to get multiple nodes